2 Introduction to Machine Learning

 -0.7235620 -1.0234978

-And the finally, we can use the model to make predictions using the predict method:
+Finally, we can use the model to make predictions with the predict method:

 abline(0, 1)